pikaju/flutter-braintree/README.md

 # Braintree for Flutter

-A Flutter plugin that wraps the native [Braintree Drop-In UI SDKs](https://www.braintreepayments.com/features/seamless-checkout/drop-in-ui).
+A Flutter plugin that wraps the native [Braintree SDKs](https://www.braintreepayments.com/features/seamless-checkout/drop-in-ui).
-**Now supports both Android and iOS!**
+Unlike other plugins, this plugin not only lets you start Braintree's native Drop-in UI, but also allows you to create your own custom Flutter UI with Braintree functionality.

+**Custom UI is still early in development and does not yet work on iOS!**

 ## Installation